-U.S. Virgin Islands Least EXOTIC INVASIVE SPECIES
+U.S. Virgin Islands Least INVASIVE EXOTIC SPECIES

-ach year invasive species cause billions of dollars of damage and cause the extinction of many native species.
-In the U.S. alone, invasive species cost \$138 billion annually in economic damage and control costs.
+ach year invasive exotic species cause both billions of dollars in damage and the extinction of many native species.
+In the US alone, invasive species cost an estimated \$138 billion annually in economic damage and control costs.
 Invasive species are considered a major factor in the decline of half of all threatened or endangered species.
 The Virgin Islands are not immune to the harm caused by invaders.
 But how do you know if a plant or animal is going to be harmful?
 The purpose of this publication is to review the problem of invasive species around the world and take a detailed look at how they effect the US Virgin Islands.
 The introduction defines important terms and concepts.
 The following pages provide information on the invasive species most effecting Virgin Islands' forests.
 Species are grouped together based on common characteristics and their preferred habitats (vines, pasture pests, forest invaders and harmful animals).